tybradf/tybradf.github.io/README.md

 Welcome to the repository for Tyler Bradford's portfolio.

-All work samples can be viewed at tybradf.github.io
+All work samples can be viewed on the [portfolio page.](tybradf.github.io)